itsbrunodev/similar-songs/README.md

 # Similar Songs 🎶

-Find 50 AI-matched tracks on Spotify that match the vibe of your favorites.
+Find 50 AI-matched songs on Spotify that match the vibe of your favorites.

 ## Features